 Key Highlights

-A debenture is a document that, when accepted, certifies a debt under the enterprise's general authorization.
+A debenture is a document that, when accepted, certifies a debt under the enterprise's general authorisation.
 It consists of an agreement for principal repayment at a set time, intervals, or at the business's discretion, as well as interest payments at a fixed rate on predetermined dates, typically once or twice a year.
 Bonds, debenture inventory, and any other securities of an enterprise, whether they include a charge on the enterprise's assets, are all considered "debentures" under Section 2(30) of The Companies Act, 2013.

 When comparing debentures to shares, it's essential to understand their fundamental differences.
 Debentures are a form of debt, while shares represent ownership in a company.
 This means that debenture holders are creditors, whereas shareholders are partial owners of the company.